cactuzhead/Advanced-Progress-Bars/docs/section marks.md

 ![Toggle](/assets/Obsidian Advanced Progress Bars - Settings - Toggle.png)

 If this is toggled `on`, the progress bar will automaticlaly have equally spaced vertical markers along its length.
-The following table shows how many marks will be displayed depending on the `Number of Colors` setting (located further down on the settings page).
+The following table shows how many marks will be displayed depending on the `Number of marks` setting (located further down on the settings page).

 | Number of Colors | Number of Marks |
 | ---------------- | --------------- |